Criminal Arrests ~ Texas Board of Nursing (BON)

 - court martials or other times of military judgements, punishments, or actions

-If you have other questions about a criminal arrest or conviction that could impact your nursing license, or if you would like to schedule your free legal consultation, please call (503) 232-9280, or e-mail email@example.com.
+If you've other questions about a criminal arrest or conviction that could impact your nursing license, or if you would like to schedule your free legal consultation, please call (503) 232-9280, or e-mail firstname.lastname@example.org.

 Please note that in addition to helping nurses in Texas with licensing issues related to criminal arrests and convictions, Kevin Keaney P.C. also helps with: expired nursing licenses, fraud, dishonesty, and deceit, continuing ed violations, violation of boundaries, substance abuse, lying and falsification of documents, and sexual misconduct.